projecttacoma/fqm-execution/test/integration/README.md

         └──[scoring-code]-[population-basis].cql
 ```

 Next, create a `generate.sh` script with the necessary `ecqm-bundler` command to generate the measure bundle.
-See [the ecqm-bundler documentation](https://github.com/mgramigna/ecqm-bundler#usage) for more information
+See [the ecqm-bundler documentation](https://github.com/mgramigna/ecqm-bundler#usage) for more information.

 ```bash
 #!/bin/bash